jpadilla/django-project-template/README.md

 django-project-template
 =======================

 At [Blimp](http://getblimp.com/), we love working with Django.
 For every project we start we always ended up doing the same thing.
-Installing Django, setting up environment settings, installing South, etc… So I decided to take all of that and create a Django Project Template to use with the startproject command new in Django 1.4.
+Installing Django, setting up environment settings, installing South, etc...
+So I decided to take all of that and create a Django Project Template to use with the startproject command new in Django 1.4.
 This template has a couple of useful settings and Fabric commands that make deploying, managing, and using Django with Heroku easier.

 #How to install